landfoci/testblog.github.io/_posts/buster/2020-05-16-live-like-a-chimera-notes.md

 1. ❤️🦞🏡 **RED: Deepening dialogues with our Intuitions.** Seeking the center of our own internal world via the experience of sensing and being.
 	- *Core question:* What is important?
 	- *Wicked problem:* There's no essential meaning.
-	- *Connected mode:* acceptance, integrity, authenticity, normalizing
+	- *Connected mode:* self-acceptance, integrity, authenticity, integration of shadow
 	- *Disconnected mode:* anxiety, lost soul, numb to everything, cynical
 	- *Synonyms for Intuition:* the subconscious, our identities, value systems, belief systems, preferences, story-telling, being mode.
 	- *Symbols:* Red, Cat, Heart, Self, Home, Paper